MEMBERS CAMPERS

 Lloyd says he keeps his tent peg puller inside the camper out of the weather.

-Paul's peg puller.
+Paul's DIY peg puller.
 Thanks to Kate for the photo.

 An easy homemade peg puller.